 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Creamy Pumpkin Soup recipe is filled with lots of spices, maple syrup, pumpkin, and heavy cream making it savory, a little sweet and so creamy!
+This Creamy Pumpkin Soup is filled with lots of spices, maple syrup, pumpkin, and heavy cream making it savory, a little sweet and so creamy!
 Top with pepitas for a light crunch.
 So delicious with no-knead crescent rolls or angel biscuits.

 Making A Flavorful Pumpkin Soup